acecilia/OpenWRTInvasion/README.md

 * MiRouter 4A 100M (non gigabit): user [morhimi](https://forum.openwrt.org/u/morhimi) claims that this method works on firmware version `2.18.51`: [OpenWrt forum](https://forum.openwrt.org/t/xiaomi-mi-router-4a-gigabit-edition-r4ag-r4a-gigabit-fully-supported-but-requires-overwriting-spi-flash-with-programmer/36685/372).
 User [Jeffpeng](https://forum.openwrt.org/u/jeffpeng) claims that this method works on firmware version `2.18.58`: [OpenWrt forum](https://forum.openwrt.org/t/xiaomi-mi-router-4a-gigabit-edition-r4ag-r4a-gigabit-fully-supported-but-requires-overwriting-spi-flash-with-programmer/36685/373).
 * MiRouter 4C: user [Jeffpeng](https://forum.openwrt.org/u/jeffpeng) claims that this method works on firmware version `2.14.81`: [OpenWrt forum](https://forum.openwrt.org/t/support-for-xiaomi-mi-router-4c-r4cm/36418/31).
 * Mi Router 3Gv2: user [Massimiliano Mangoni](massimiliano.mangoni@gmail.com) claims that this method also works on firmware version `2.28.8` (message posted in Slack).
+* Mi Router 4Q (aka R4C): user cadaverous claims that this method also works on firmware version `2.28.48` (message posted in Slack), but because the router is mips architecture (not mipsel), he needed to use version `0.0.1` of the script (the other versions use a busybox binary built for the mipsel architecture that is used to start a telnet sever).

 ## For more info and support go to: